 You can appeal to the AAT.
 The Information Commissioner will not be a party to those proceedings.
-The fee for lodging an AAT application is \$777 (at November 2010), although there are exemptions for health care and pension concession card holders and the AAT can waive the fee on financial hardship grounds.
+There is a fee for lodging an AAT application, although there are exemptions for health care and pension concession card holders, and the AAT can waive the fee on financial hardship grounds.
+For further information see www.aat.gov.au/FormsAndFees/Fees.htm.